bjhess/what-i-learned/rails_3_way/c05-working_with_active_record.md

     end

 Keep pessimistic locking transactions small and quick to execute.
 [145]

+(I did some more reading on locking.
+Some good links: [Dan Manges](http://www.dcmanges.com/blog/rails-optimistic-locking-isnt-a-silver-bullet), [Railscasts](http://railscasts.com/episodes/59-optimistic-locking), [Ryan's Scraps](http://ryandaigle.com/articles/2006/6/27/whats-new-in-edge-rails-pessimistic-locking).
+Basically what it comes down to is I haven't done a whole lot of work on sites that would benefit greatly from locking.
+CMS's, for instance, would greatly benefit from such a setup.
+In Harvest there is some opportunity: say if two administrators are simultaneously updating the same project.
+But primarily we just let the last person to save win.
+To this point the complexity introduced isn't quite worth the headaches saved for users.
+We'll see if we change our tune.)

+(Pessimistic locking requires even more logic built up around it.
+[This comment](http://www.dcmanges.com/blog/rails-optimistic-locking-isnt-a-silver-bullet#comment-754976) at Dan Manges site shows just how deep you can go in this scenario.
+And of course you could also avoid actual locking and just build in a warning system.)

 For long parameterized conditions, try bind variables instead of `?` [147]: